ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/overview/challenges.md

 - [TurtleBot3 AutoRace](https://rds.theconstructsim.com/tc_projects/use_project_share_link/21e00583-6e60-415a-aa66-bd2c78e0733a)

-If you need more information about it or you want to launch it in your remote PC, please visit [Autonomous Driving](/docs/en/platform/turtlebot3/autonomous_driving/#autonomous-driving) section.
+For more information or if you want to launch it in your remote PC, please visit [Autonomous Driving](/docs/en/platform/turtlebot3/autonomous_driving/#autonomous-driving) section.

 #### Task Mission using TurtleBot3 and OpenManipulator on RDS